What is UNDAC?

 Managing the UNDAC system

 The UNDAC system is managed by the Field Coordination Support Section (FCSS) in the Emergency Services Branch of OCHA Geneva.
-The system comprises three regional teams: Europe-Africa-Middle East; the Americas (including the Caribbean); and Asia-Pacific.
+The system comprises five regional teams: Africa, Asia, Europe, Middle East, Pacific and the Americas (including the Caribbean).
 Check our Contacts for a complete list of regional focal points.

 Member countries of the UNDAC system meet annually at a gathering of the UNDAC Advisory Board.
 The board is composed of the member countries that financially support their participation in the UNDAC system by depositing funds with OCHA through “mission accounts”.
 These funds cover the deployment costs of their national UNDAC members on UNDAC missions.
 Representatives of international and regional organizations who participate in the UNDAC system are also invited.

-As of 2011, the UNDAC Advisory Board will include additional countries – as observers – from among those countries that, although not self-financing members, have demonstrated their interest and commitment to the system in other ways, such as through hosting UNDAC-related events or other forms of support.
+Since 2011, the UNDAC Advisory Board includes additional countries – as observers – from among those countries that, although not self-financing members, have demonstrated their interest and commitment to the system in other ways, such as through hosting UNDAC-related events or other forms of support.

 As of September 2014, UNDAC has conducted 236 emergency missions in over 100 countries and the updates table is attached (see latest UNDAC mission table).
 OCHA mobilizes UNDAC teams mostly in the event of a natural disaster, when a disaster-affected country requests international assistance and requires additional international coordination resources.
 OCHA also mobilizes UNDAC teams in complex emergencies - when there is a sudden onset or change in the intensity of a complex emergency that is likely to result in an unforeseen requirement for additional international coordination resources.

 The deployment and detailed tasks of an UNDAC team are decided in consultation with the national Government and/or the Resident/Humanitarian Coordinator.
-The team normally stays in the affected area for the initial response phase, which can be up to three weeks in a natural disaster.
+The team normally stays in the affected area for the initial response phase, which can be up to three-four weeks in a natural disaster.